App-vNext/Polly/README.md

 For more detail see: [Polly and interfaces](https://github.com/App-vNext/Polly/wiki/Polly-and-interfaces) on wiki.

-## Simmy

-[Simmy](https://github.com/Polly-Contrib/Simmy) is a major new companion project adding a chaos-engineering and fault-injection dimension to Polly, through the provision of policies to selectively inject faults or latency.

-Head over to the [Simmy](https://github.com/Polly-Contrib/Simmy) repo to find out more.

 ## Custom policies

 From Polly v7.0 it is possible to [create your own custom policies](http://www.thepollyproject.org/2019/02/13/introducing-custom-polly-policies-and-polly-contrib-custom-policies-part-i/) outside Polly.
 These custom policies can integrate in to all the existing goodness from Polly: the `Policy.Handle<>()` syntax; PolicyWrap; all the execution-dispatch overloads.